rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 The survey itself had two parts: first, a set of "structured" multiple-choice questions, and second, a set of "unstructured" questions that allowed for free-form answers.

-The main reasons I provided the structured questions were two-fold: to make it easy for people to respond (e.g. I expected some ambitions to not require filling out any free-form text at all), and to prime the mindset of the answerer before they entered any free-form answers.
+The main reasons I provided the structured questions were two-fold: to make it easy for people to respond (e.g. I expected some ambitions to not require filling out any free-form text at all), and to prime the mindset of the respondant before they entered any free-form answers.
 I hadn't actually anticipated trying to do formal analysis of the responses.

 But, since we *do* have those multiple choice answers available, I took a stab at making a table summarizing them.[^1] That table is below.
 (You will probably need to zoom out in your web browser to take it all in.)